 HOLL, JOHN MYRIE, farmer and politician; b.
 16 Aug.
-1802 in Lambeth, London, England, eldest son of John M. Holt and Ann Lewis; d.
+1802 in Lambeth, London, England, eldest son of John M. Holl and Ann Lewis; d.
 6 April 1869 in London.

-John Myrie Holt spent his early life in England where he was educated at Cheam School in Surrey.
+John Myrie Holl spent his early life in England where he was educated at Cheam School in Surrey.
 In 1825 he married Ann, daughter of William Smart, a London silk manufacturer, and they had six sons and one daughter; for about ten years they lived near Bideford, Devon.
-At age 34, Holt immigrated to Prince Edward Island with his wife and family.
+At age 34, Holl immigrated to Prince Edward Island with his wife and family.

 Debate concerning the application of the responsible principle soon brought Holl to the forefront of the conservative forces of Island politics.
 The first responsible cabinet under Coles’ leadership was based on the system whereby departmental heads held their seats in the legislature until they lost the confidence of the house.
 Slow colonial adjustment to cabinet discipline soon resulted in a Liberal split over a salaries bill which would put public officers above suspicion by replacing fees with fixed salaries.
 Since the concession of self-government Edward Palmer*, Conservative leader in the assembly, and Holl in the Legislative Council had argued that the independence of the legislature would be better preserved and more responsibility obtained if salaried departmental officers did not hold seats in the legislature.
 A summer election gave the Conservatives an opportunity to promote non-departmentalism, a policy of administrative and legislative separation with strong American overtones.
 Coles, already in trouble over high education taxes, lost his appeal to the people and in February 1854 was defeated by a Conservative majority in the assembly.
 In April 1854, as senior member and leading Conservative in the Legislative Council, Holl became the first Conservative premier under responsible government.